|

 actual pixel values.
 A null value (which is the default) tells MSBLayout to use the style

-computation it will be replaced (for purposes of calling LayoutStyle
+computation it will be replaced (for purposes of calling LayoutStyle's methods) by a

 distinguish between related, unrelated and container gaps.
 It also means that you don't need to